NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 > **IMPORTANT:**
 > If validity of tagged resources cannot be guaranteed (for example game is loading, paused, in menu, playing a video cut scene etc.) **all tags should be set to null pointers to avoid stability or IQ issues**.

+#### **Multiple viewports**

+DLSS-G supports multiple viewports.
+Resources for each viewport must be tagged independently.
+Our SL Sample ( https://github.com/NVIDIAGameWorks/Streamline_Sample ) supports multiple viewports.
+Check the sample for recommended best practices on how to do it.
+The idea is that resource tags for different resources are independent from each other.
+For instance - if you have two viewports, there must be two slSetTag() calls.
+Input resource for one viewport may be different from the input resource for another viewport.
+However - all viewports do write into the same backbuffer.

+Note that DLSS-G doesn't support multiple swap chains at the moment.
+So all viewports must write into the same backbuffer.

 #### **Bidirectional Distortion Field buffer generation code sample**
 The following is pseudo-code that should guide the generation of the bidirectional distortion field buffer.
 The example distortion illustrated is barrel distortion.